BryanValc/Plugin-Template-Kt/README.md

 - **Opt-In Auto Reload When Config Changes**: `Hoplite` or `kfswatch` would make this easier. ⏱️
 - **Integrate Kotlin Channels**:  Implementing a signal-like system (similar to Godot’s), but use sparingly. 🌀
 - **Include MiniPlaceholders**: Integration for custom placeholder handling.
+- - **Code Documentation**:  Still prefer code to explain itself, but documentation may help. 📚
+- - **Create a Wiki Page**: A Wiki Page with practical examples on how to use the Framework. 📖

 ## Future Plans (Under evaluation, we'd like to know your thoughts) 🤔

-- **Code Documentation**:  Still prefer code to explain itself, but documentation may help. 📚
 - **Integrate ArrowKt**: For a domain-first design (unsure if it’s beneficial in most cases).
 - **Integrate Geary ECS**:  ECS could align with the project philosophy but needs evaluation. 🧭
 - **Use Adventure API Logger**: Debug level handling with the logger still needs refining.